-These provide an integrated buckle, strap and lace closure system for a secure fit with optimal ankle support.
-A lightweight expandable shell and padded lining offer comfort.
+This style features an integrated buckle and strap and lace closure system for a secure fit and optimal ankle support.

 2. Hiboy Adjustable Inline Skates

-Pros: ABEC-7 bearings and PU wheels let you gain more speed.
-An integrated shell and frame system provides durability, control and lightweight comfort.
-They’re offered in three colorways and come with a replacement wheel.
+Key Features: ABEC-7 bearings should let kids pick up more speed.
+An integrated shell and frame system is made to encourage durability, control and lightweight comfort.
+Offered in three colorways.

 3. High Bounce Inline Skates

-This colorful pair has a durable reinforced nylon frame, a soft cushioned interior for comfort and a simple dual buckle closure design that holds the foot securely in place.
+This pair has a durable reinforced nylon frame, a soft cushioned interior for comfort and a simple dual buckle closure system.